 Ed: Thanks a lot Gorka, for taking time to speak like this.
 It’s always a pleasure – and we look forward to seeing you in October!

-Click here for Al Etmanski's piece on innovation and the indigenous population of Canada.
+SIX Series on post-conflict societies #3: For the second post, click here to read Al Etmanski’s piece on innovation and the indigenous population of Canada.

-And for Michelle Breslauer's piece on positive peace approach links between Mexico and Colombia, click here.
+SIX Series on post-conflict societies #4: For the third post, by Michelle Breslauer on positive peace approach links between Mexico and Colombia, click here.

-Click here to read Bulelwa Makalima-Ngewana's blog on little actions tht bring people together.
+SIX Series on post-conflict societies #5: Click here to read Bulelwa Makalima-Ngewana’s blog on little actions that bring people together.

-To read an extract from Adam Kahane's latest book entitled Collaborating with the Enemy: How to Work with People You Don't Agree with or Like or Trust, click here.
+SIX Series on post-conflict societies #6: To read an extract from Adam Kahane’s book entitled Collaborating with the Enemy: How to Work with People You Don’t Agree with or Like or Trust, click here.

 SIX Series on post-conflict societies #7: To read Michelle Herman’s blog on how small communities can address traumatic past events, click here.